Russian Christmas Tree Toys Tour by +79-ANGEL-TOUR, +7 (926) 435 8687

 Russian Christmas Tree Toys Tour

-After the Russian Christmas Tree Toys Tour with live performances you can take a painting workshop to hand-paint your own glass ornamental bubble and visit the shop with great assortment of Russian Christmas and New Year decorations, bubbles and trees.
+After the Russian Christmas Tree Toys Tour with live performances you can take a painting workshop to paint your own glass ornamental bubble and visit the shop with great assortment of Russian Christmas and New Year decorations, bubbles and trees.

 See other tours in Moscow we offer.